AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-actions/change-the-language-of-a-form.md

    >[!NOTE]
    >
-   >The form must be approved to be used on landing pages.
+   >The form must be approved to be used on Landing Pages.

    >[!TIP]
    >
-   >Remember to [approve the landing page](/help/marketo/product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) draft created by the form changes.
+   >Remember to [approve the Landing Page](/help/marketo/product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) draft created by the form changes.

 Your form will now reflect the language you selected.